DC YOUR WAY

 Delivering infrastructure and applications efficiently, securely and within budget has never been more complex.
 User expectations, business priorities, industry regulations and compliance requirements are ever changing and often create a target that simply does not stand still.
 For the Data Center this translates to a mandate of change.
 At PEAK we believe that the modern data center is no longer limited to what is behind the glass wall.
 We are more than Data Center experts.
 We are technology veterans with years of hands-on experience designing, implementing and maintaining data-centric solutions that drive and enable business.

 There are countless Architectural Models (“models”) for hosting and managing your data center.
-We segment these models into six topical areas: Traditional, Converged, Hyper Converged, Hybrid, Cloud and Multi-Cloud.
+We segment these models into seven topical areas: Traditional, Converged, Hyper Converged, Hybrid, Cloud, Multi-Cloud and Composable.
 PEAK recognizes that the right data center solution is one that is designed and purpose-built for the nuances of each organization.
 The most forward-looking companies employ a combination of different data center models to deliver to their unique business scenario.
 PEAK provides the expertise, insight and guidance organizations need to understand how to align and leverage the right data center technologies.
 This means a flexible, consultative approach to help you decide on your data center, your way.

 PEAK’s history is steeped in 3-tier (multi-tier) data center design.
 This design leverages core, aggregation and access layers (all of which can scale independently) providing the greatest level of flexibility, but potentially at the highest cost when compared to modern core/edge and spine/leaf designs.